Adam DeVine: Early life

-Devine was born in Waterloo, Iowa, the son of Dennis and Penny Devine.
+DeVine was born in Waterloo, Iowa, the son of Dennis and Penny DeVine.
 He was raised in Omaha, Nebraska, and graduated from Millard South High School in 2002.
 He attended Orange Coast College; his friend and future co-star Blake Anderson was a classmate there.

-In June 1995, when Devine was 11, he walked his bicycle across a road in Omaha.
+In 1995, when DeVine was 11, he walked his bicycle across a road in Omaha.
 After he waited for three cement trucks to pass, a fourth truck, which he had not seen due to traffic traveling in the opposite direction, struck him while he was in the street.
 The first two wheels of the 42-ton truck rolled over him and he slid 500 ft.
 He was knocked unconscious, suffered acute shock, and fell into a coma.
 He was rushed to intensive care, where he woke up two weeks later.
 All the bones in both of his legs were broken, and his legs were crushed below the knee.
 The skin had been ripped from his legs, he had a collapsed lung, several broken ribs, and developed multiple infections.
 At that time, it was unknown whether he would walk again, and over the next several years, he had 26 surgeries and spent much of his time in a wheelchair.

-Due to the extent of his injuries, Devine was at a high risk of having to have his legs amputated, and having multiple organ failure.
+Due to the extent of his injuries, DeVine was at a high risk of having to have his legs amputated, and having multiple organ failure.
 It was discovered that the reason he was not killed was that his bicycle took the full force of the truck.
-Devine regained full mobility but still has extensive scarring on his legs.
+DeVine regained full mobility but still has extensive scarring on his legs.
 He said, "It was really tough because I had to relearn how to walk, stand up, sit up and everything.
 The legs were totally mangled.
 I think that experience helped me realize that anything is possible."
 Passing the time he would call in to his local radio station and impersonate celebrities to entertain himself and others.
 After returning to school, he experienced bullying, but told jokes as a way to deflect attention away from his injuries.
 He later said that his experiences had contributed to how he saw comedy as a way of bringing people together.
+DeVine has noted he still feels the effects of the accident of to this day, to the point where he was misdiagnosed with stiff person syndrome and went through stem cell therapy.